Apache module

 -

-Once the module is installed, simply reload the apache2 service, for instance:
+Once the module is installed, restart the apache2 service, for instance:

 You're done! redirection.io is installed, up and running.
 You can go on with redirection.io's Apache configuration and should see some logs within minutes 🎉